 - If a senior was a teacher, a discussion about literature or chemistry might be more stimulating than playing a game of checkers.

 Spending time with an in-home caregiver can be fun and enriching!
-All Care not only offers basic care for living, like meal preparation and housekeeping, but is also actively involved in discovering what activities and pastimes interested the senior before infirmity.
-We implement this information into care for the best possible home care experience.
+All Care not only offers basic care for living, like meal preparation and housekeeping, but is also actively involved in discovering what home care activities and pastimes interested the senior before infirmity.
+We implement this information into care for the best possible Ashland home care experience.
+Contact us today for more information about our Ashland home care services and the communities we serve.

 Sources: ehow, ParentGiving, Suite101, National Institute on Aging, American Music World, The Telegraph, eMaxHealth